OpenPeeDeeP/depguard/README.md

 #### File Variables

-> you can still use and exclamation mark `!` in front of a variable to say not to use it.
+> you can still use an exclamation mark `!` in front of a variable to say not to use it.
 Example `!$test` will match any file that is not a go test file.

 - `$all` - matches all go files